 The basic nozzle types are two.
 We can have a nozzle that is protruding.
 In this case, the nozzle pipe actually extends into the vessel or header to a certain extent.
 This could be a process requirement.
-For example, if such a nozzle is used for inlet to a vessel, the liquid coming in would nicely fall into the vessel Rather than trickling along its wall.
+For example, if such a nozzle is used for the inlet to a vessel, the liquid coming in would nicely fall into the vessel Rather than trickle along its wall.
 If that is what the process requires, we could provide such a nozzle.

 Another type is a flush or stub nozzle.
 It does not protrude.
 Fig. 3 explains the Flush (Stub) Nozzle and Protruding Nozzle definitions.

 If the nozzle is protruding inside the header, its portion up to a depth of H2 is also considered as providing an extra area to handle stress intensification.

 Basically, the feeling here is that once the nozzle is in place, the header/nozzle is a single assembly and any extra provision of the load-bearing cross-section in the assembly in the affected zone can be counted upon to offer help in stress management.